rounce/nginx-hls-module/README.md

 Smooth Streaming Module fork

-The mod_hls module ingests the mp4 file, packages one into fragments, and delivers the fragments to iOS clients in real-time.
+The module ingests the mp4 file, packages one into fragments, and delivers the fragments to iOS clients in real-time.

 ### Build

 cd to NGINX source directory & run this:

-    ./configure --add-module=/path/to/nginx-hts-module
+    ./configure --add-module=/path/to/nginx-hls-module
     make
     make install